santoshlite/quantclean/README.md

 A program that **reformats** every financial dataset to **US Equity TradeBar** (Quantconnect format)

+(Works great with datas from Quandl, Algoseek, Alpha Vantage, yfinance, and many other more...)

 ## Few things you may want to know before getting started 🍉

 Even if you don't have a open, close, volume, high, low, date column, quantclean will create a blank column for it.
 No problem!